Code-Institute-Submissions/milestone-project-127/README.md

     Codes were duplicated in some instances to cater for small devices.
     It was difficult dealing with the auto margins applied by the browsers.
     Hover effect in the menu for small device is not working in google chrome.
+    Background pictures in resume may take time to load.

 # Deployment